apostrophecms/apostrophe-documentation/reference/apostrophe-pages/index.md

 Returns true if `possibleAncestorPage` is an ancestor of `ofPage`.
 A page is not its own ancestor.
 If either object is missing or has no path property, false is returned.
-### setManagerForUnspecifiedPageType() *[api]*
-Set the manager object for "apostrophe-page", the general case in which we're interested in all "regular pages" in the tree.
-Useful when you want to build navigation using schema joins
 ### beforeSave(*req*, *page*, *callback*) *[api]*
 Invoked just before a save operation (either insert or update) on a page is actually pushed to the database.
 Initially empty for your